virot/powershellYK/Docs/Commands/Get-Yubikey.md

 ```

 ## DESCRIPTION
-This command will return information about the currently connected Yubikey
+This command will return information about the currently connected YubiKey

 ## EXAMPLES